EU must be ready to impose sanctions on Ukraine: Czech minister

 "I am absolutely convinced that if there is an escalation of violence, I see no chance to avoid sanctions.
 The EU must use all tools at our disposal," he said.

-But the question of possible sanctions on Ukraine have become a point of divergence between the EU and the United States.
+Sanctions on Ukraine have become a point of divergence between the EU and the United States.

 In secret recordings released on the Internet last week, Victoria Nuland, the U.S. assistant secretary of state for European affairs, was heard complaining to the U.S. ambassador to Kiev that the EU was too soft, and she suggested the United States should adopt a "fuck the EU" attitude.

-Zaoralek said the key moment for the EU would be mid-February, when an amnesty offered by Yanukovich to the protesters is due to expire.
+Zaoralek, who held talks with Nuland last week, said the key moment for the EU would be mid-February, when an amnesty offered by Yanukovich to the protesters is due to expire.

 The amnesty, already rejected by most of the demonstrators, calls on pro-EU protesters to leave occupied public buildings in exchange for some detainees being set free.